 Should You Really Be Eating Six Meals a Day?

-We’ve been told for years that eating six meals a day is the only way to keep our metabolisms running at top speed and our blood sugar balanced.
+We’ve been told for years that eating 6 meals a day is the only way to keep our metabolisms running at top speed and our blood sugar balanced.
 And this is important if we want to lose weight and keep it off.
 Well, don’t believe it!
-The truth is science doesn’t support this theory.
+The truth is science doesn’t support eating 6 meals a day.
 And I’ve helped thousands of women and men effectively lose weight by eating as little as two meals a day or even fasting for an entire 24 hours a few times a week.
 Let me explain...

 The six meal a day myth scares us into believing that we either use it or lose it.
-Meaning if you don’t eat at regular intervals throughout the day, your metabolism will crash.
+Meaning if you don’t eat at regular intervals (6 meals a day), your metabolism will crash.
 Essentially, supporters claim that you expend more energy (burn more calories) when you eat more frequently.
 However, there have been at least eight studies that found this to be untrue.

 Instead, these studies found that energy expenditure was the same regardless of how many meals eaten in a day .
 This is huge!
 Because it proves that the metabolism isn’t slowing down one bit.
 Now to be fair, there have been a handful of studies that have shown eating more frequently is inversely associated with body weight and percentage of body fat.
 However, there have been equally as many studies (if not more) showing no association at all .
 This particular meta-analysis analyzed 15 studies related to meal frequency and weight loss.

-However, those in the study that ate 6 meals daily were more likely to feel hungry after their meals.
-And they reported a stronger desire to eat.
+However, those in the study that ate 6 meals a day were more likely to feel hungry after their meals.
+And they reported a stronger desire to eat even after they had eaten 6 meals a day.
 This study found similar results related to appetite.
 Same with this study.
-But the researchers also reported that participants had a harder time adhering to the 6 meal a day plan.
-Because who has time to plan and prep six meals a day?
+But the researchers also reported that participants had a harder time adhering to the 6 meals a day plan.
+Because who has time to plan and prep 6 meals a day?
 Not me!
 So much for solid evidence.
 And no wonder why so many people are struggling to lose weight!
 The truth is there are MANY studies that refute this popular belief.
 Too many to include in this article and keep it interesting.

 Well, the theory still doesn’t hold up.
 In healthy individuals, it has been shown that glucose levels are tightly regulated–even when fasting for up to 72 hours.
 This randomized, cross-over study found that eating two larger meals a day (as opposed to 6 smaller meals) reduced body fat, liver fat, and fasting glucose levels in patients with type 2 diabetes.
 And this study found similar results when type 2 diabetes incorporated short periods of fasting into their day, which leads me to my next point...